 But this is not about politics.
 Two years ago I wrote about Photosynth, a technique that combines 2D photos into a 3D spatial mesh.
 Today CNN urges people to send in their photos of the event during the day, which will be processed in Photosynth and assembled at The Moment site.

-It is a fascinating concept and it will be interesting to see how the result turns out later this day.
-Also interesting is how it collides with the plea from the telecommunication operators, who urges people to avoid making phone calls and image transfers (!) during the ceremony to keep the mobile net from collapsing.
+It will be interesting to see how the result turns out later this day.
+The request from CNN collides with the plea from the telecommunication operators, who urges people to avoid making phone calls and image transfers (!) during the ceremony to keep the mobile net from collapsing.
+Grab your popcorn.

 2 comments